 Whitney, LLP’s attorneys help victims of false imprisonment and provides Free Consultations.

 Your case may be subject to a Statute of Limitations, which serves as an expiration date, and if you fail to file before this date, you may be ineligible for compensation.
-To ensure your rights are fully protected, contact Whitney, LLP’s experienced attorneys today to schedule a no-obligation consultation.
+To ensure your rights are fully protected, contact Whitney, LLP’s experienced attorneys today to schedule a free consultation.

 Ideally, your rights will always be protected and respected.
 In reality, people and companies make bad judgment calls, abuse their authority, act maliciously, and act on their biases every day.
 If you or someone you love has been hurt as a result of false imprisonment, call Whitney, LLP to discuss your legal rights with a Free Consultation at 410 583 8000, or use our Online Contact Form, and we will be in touch